Appboy/appboy-custom-html5-in-app-message-templates/README.md

 # Testing

-If you would like to test your customized template on a mobile device by using a test Braze campaign, follow the instructions in [Braze Academy](https://www.braze.com/academy/Dashboard_Features/#sending-a-test-in-app-message).
+If you would like to test your customized template on a mobile device by using a test Braze campaign, follow the instructions in [the Braze User Guide](https://www.braze.com/docs/user_guide/message_building_by_channel/in-app_messages/testing/).
 This testing procedure is available if you are using our updated in-app messaging format.

 # Communicating with Braze

-Custom HTML in-app messages support syntax for communicating with Braze - enabling rich support for actions such as logging a Custom Event, or opening the Braze News Feed.
-For more information on doing this from within an app, [click here](https://www.braze.com/academy/Best_Practices/#native-html-messages), and for information on doing this on the web, [click here](https://www.braze.com/academy/Best_Practices/#web-html-messages).
+Custom HTML in-app messages support Javascript syntax for communicating with Braze - enabling rich support for actions such as logging a Custom Event, or opening the Braze News Feed.
+For more information on doing this from within an app, [click here](https://www.braze.com/docs/user_guide/message_building_by_channel/in-app_messages/customize/#javascript-bridge)